Dean177/deanmerchant.com/src/pages/cv.md

 I love learning new technologies, languages, rock climbing and trying to get other people as enthusiastic about those pursuits as I am.

-I have just finished a year long sabatical which I used to tour Europe's best rock climbing destinations.
+I have just finished a year long sabbatical which I used to tour Europe's best rock climbing destinations.

 Since I couldn't climb __every__ day I kept my skills sharp with a couple of projects: